wardcanyon/localarena/README.md

 able to simply mount your sources at `/src/game/<gamename>` and run tests directly from there.

-TODO: We need to add something here to make LocalArena test fixtures visible to the test as it runs (once we have those fixtures).

 ### Running a game locally

 You can change which game will be launched, how many players will be